Urbit-Systems-Technical-Journal/nocksite/content/specification/index.md

 *a                  *a
 ```

-The current specification for Nock is 4K, meaning that only four possible revisions are possible.{footnote}`See ~lagrev-nocfep and ~sorreg-namtyv (2025) for the history of Nock.`
+The current specification for Nock is 4K, meaning that only four possible revisions remain.
+(See [History](../history/index.md) for more details.)

 ## Commentary

-While we defer the opcode discussion to our "Understanding Nock" section, the operators merit some explanation.
+### Axiomatic Operators

+The preface of the Nock specification defines several axiomatic operators that describe the behavior of the Nock opcodes.
+These are:

+- `*` tar, which evaluates a Nock expression.
+- `?` wut, which tests whether a noun is a cell or an atom.
+- `+` lus, which increments an atom and has no effect on cells (in practice, crashes).
+- `=` tis, which tests whether two nouns are equal.
+- `/` fas, which addresses a noun by a numeric address.
+- `#` hax, which edits a cell.

+These will be discussed in detail with the opcodes.

-### Addressing
+### Nouns

 Everything in Nock is a noun, which means it is an unsigned integer ("atom") or a pair of nouns ("cell").
 This means that all nouns are binary trees (which gives us some nice properties).
 Code and data share the same basic language of nouns, but code means something specific in structure while data can be arbitrary.